PP1toolkit/PP1toolkit.github.io/_pages/about.md

 3 rounds, 7 players
 1. The player chooses a stakeholder role and gets the corresponding role card.

 ![game rule card](/images/game%20rule%20card.jpg)

 2. The host announces the background of the current round.
 Players are invited to debate according to their own interests and role goals.
-The ecological environment player needs to remain silent.

 ![debate](/images/debate.png)